 National Guacamole Day — September 16— has come and gone.
 Did you miss it?
 Don’t worry!
 Any day is a great day to celebrate avocados.
 Try out one of these ideas for having fun with guac year-round.

 Battle the block to see who can whip up the very best guacamole dish, or try to wiggle your way into a coveted judging position (Being the one planning the party helps.).
-Stick with a classic Mexican version or spice things up with something like this Guacamole Masala recipe.
+Stick with a guacamole or spice things up with something like this Guacamole Masala recipe.
 Impress everyone with this trick for using the avocado pit to keep guac looking fresh when the competition starts heating up.

 Blend up some cocktails or aguas de frutas, bring the kids, and plan a guac-making pool party.
 Try a few tricks to mix things up in the guac department by adding new or unique ingredients.
 Set aside a bit of the plain stuff for the kids to dish out on top of these crunchy beef tacos.